What Every Parent Ought to Know About Ride-On Toys

 Gross Motor Skills

 Your child will learn to coordinate their body movements in order to propel the toy.
-Whether this is pedaling, scooting or rocking their body backwards and forwards, these movements require using their leg and core muscles!
+Whether this is pedalling, scooting or rocking their body backwards and forwards, these movements require using their leg and core muscles!

 Fine Motor Skills